andr-ew/eggs/README.md

 ![diagram of the grid interface. text description forthcoming](/lib/doc/eggs.png)
 ![diagram of the 64 grid interface. text description forthcoming](/lib/doc/eggs_64.png)

-**track focus:** selects tracks 1-4. by default, tracks are as follows, but each track can also be assigned to midi or [nb](https://llllllll.co/t/n-b-et-al-v0-1/60374):
+**track focus:** selects tracks 1-4. by default, tracks are mapped as follows:

 | | |
 | -- | -- |
 | engine | just friends |
 | crow 1 + 2 | crow 3 + 4 |

+each track can also be assigned to midi or [nb](https://llllllll.co/t/n-b-et-al-v0-1/60374) under PARAMS > destination

 **keymap:** grid keyboard. edit the tuning using **scale** & **key**